 A completed application includes the following:

 - Transcripts – Applicants must upload unofficial transcripts for all institutions attended since high school.
-If an applicant is admitted, official transcripts will be request only from the institutions were a degree was earned and we will direct them to mail it to the Graduate Division office.
+If an applicant is admitted, official transcripts will be request only from the institutions where a degree was earned and we will direct them to mail it to the Graduate Division office.
 Foreign applicants must provide transcripts converted to English, and a calculated US GPA

 - Personal History Statement – This will be required by all students.
 In your Personal History Statement, please discuss how your personal background—including any relevant educational, familial, cultural, economic, or social experiences, challenges, or opportunities—informs your decision to pursue a Ph.D. in Math.
 You may also discuss, if you wish, how you might contribute to social or cultural diversity within the department.